isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-monitor-flea-infestation-level-with-traps/index.md

 1. **Choose the Hot Zone: ** Identify the single most likely spot for fleas in your home.
 This is almost always the area right beside where your pet sleeps or rests most often.
 2. **Set a Fresh Trap: ** Place a brand-new flea trap with a fresh sticky pad in this location.
 3. **Wait Exactly 24 Hours: ** Leave the trap undisturbed for a full day and night.
 4. **Count the Fleas: ** The number of fleas caught on the pad after 24 hours is your BFC.

-This number—whether it's 3 or 30—is your crucial starting point.
+This numberâ€”whether it's 3 or 30â€”is your crucial starting point.
 It represents the current level of active adult fleas in that area.

 ###  Step 3: Create a Simple Tracking Log